rkotze/rkotze.github.io/_posts/2018-04-10-render-props-reactjs.md

 }
 ```

-As you can see _render props_ is defining what the `FetchData` component should render without having to code it directly into it.
-Making it versitle for rendering different React elements.
+As you can see _Render Props_ is defining what the `FetchData` component should render without having to code it directly into it.
+Making it versatile for rendering different React elements.

 ## How to build a Render Props component

-The great thing about Render Props approach is its like building any React component without the boiler code an HOC needs.
+The great thing about Render Props approach is it's like building any React component without the boiler code a HOC needs.

 We are going to build a component that fetches contributor data for a repository from GitHub.